Ahmadjajja/montana_multiple_species_mapper/docs/example_data_format.md

 ## Excel File Format

-The Montana Species Distribution Mapper requires a specific Excel file format to function correctly.
+The Montana Multiple Species Distribution Mapper requires a specific Excel file format to function correctly.
 This document outlines the required structure and provides examples.

 ### Required Columns